NSalem/BanditConf/README.md

 # BanditConf
 Modeling choice and confidence in reinforcement learning (restless bandits) with Gaussian-distributed payoffs.

+### Matlab version and dependencies
+This code was tested in Matlab versions 2017b and 2018b.
+Parts of it require Matlab's statistics toolbox and optimization toolbox.
+Bayesian model comparison requires VBA toolbox.

 ## Dataset
  The data are those used by [Hertz et al (2018)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0195399).